Naozumi520/Sawayo/README.md

 $ cd Sawayo/
 $ npm install
 ```
-Before starting the bot, you will need to create a file called "config.json" under the root directory of the project.
+Before starting the bot, you will need to create a file called "config.json" under the root directory of the project.</br>
 You will also need to configure the emoji ID in emoji_config.json.
 ## Sample config.json
 	{